rfinnie/jekyll-finnie/_posts/2018-03-09-red-beans-and-rice.md

 * ½ tsp crushed red pepper
 * ¼ tsp cumin

 Combine all ingredients, cover and bring to a boil.
 Reduce to a simmer for 30 minutes, stirring halfway.
-Uncover, remove bay leaves and mash moderately (most but not all beans should be broken).
+Uncover, remove bay leaves and mash moderately; most but not all beans should be broken.
+(Now would be a good time to add sliced andouille sausage.)
 Leave uncovered, re-add bay leaves and simmer for another 30 minutes, stirring every 10 minutes.
 Consistency should be a thick sauce.
 Remove bay leaves.
 Serve over rice.